-Upon further investigation, it emerged that three properties had ultimately landed up with Curro.
+Upon further investigation, it emerged that three properties had ultimately landed up with

-Another four were transferred to a company called Blue Destiny Property Investment; one, with a company called Nulane Investments and one, with businessman Draycott.
+Another four were transferred to Blue Destiny Property Investment, one with Nulane Investments and one with Draycott-all without authorisation from the department.

-This all without the necessary authorisation from the department.
+Of the properties which had landed up with Curro, Linda said that after she discovered they had been transferred, she began investigating.

-Of the properties that had landed up with Curro, Linda said that after she discovered they had been transferred, she began investigating.
 She found that on March 8, the properties were transferred from the provincial government to a woman identified as a businessperson.

-On that same day, they were in turn transferred from her to Nulane, and from Nulane to Curro.
+On that day, they were in turn transferred from her, to Nulane, and from Nulane to

-"Each of the powers of attorneys to represent the province in disposing of the properties was purportedly signed by a former government employee, allegedly in her capacity as the authorised representative of the department and the premier," Linda said.
+"Each of the powers of attorney to represent the province in disposing of the properties was signed by (a former government employee), allegedly in her capacity as the authorised representative of the (department) and the premier," Linda